adepierre/SniffCraft/README.md

 - Compression is supported
 - Configuration (which packet to log/ignore) can be changed without restarting
 - Automatically create a session file to log information, can also optionally log to console at the same time
+- Creating a [replay mod](https://github.com/ReplayMod/ReplayMod) capture of the session is also possible, see [Replay Mod section](#replay-mod) for more details

 Here is an example of a captured session:
 ```javascript